OBOAcademy/obook/09-DiseasesAndPhenotypes/README.md

 - be aware of major disease and phenotype ontologies that are available
 - be able to decide which phenotype or disease ontology to use for different use cases
 - understand how to leverage disease and phenotype ontologies for advanced data analytics
-- have a basic understanding of where to find data (_Note: It is impossible to provide a comprehensive list_)
+- have a basic understanding of how to integrate other data

 ## Preparation
-1. This week, the preparation will consistent only of installing software and running some scripts to prepare for the lesson.
+1. This week, the preparation will consist only of installing software and running some scripts to prepare for the lesson.
 It is possible that this takes you only 30 minutes - but odds are, that there issues along the way that need to be ironed out.
 In summary, we want you to install Jupyter notebooks and python 3 to run mapping analyses.
 1. Install [anaconda](https://docs.anaconda.com/anaconda/install/windows/)
   - In most circumstances, on Windows, you should use the the 64-Bit installer
 1. Clone [the coursework repository](https://github.com/cpathtutorial/mapping_course) on your machine